-(e) Buyer and the CFE shall have entered into an interconnection contract to enable Buyer to receive and use at its applicable industrial facilities the Contract Capacity and the Contract Energy delivered hereunder; and
+(e) Buyer and the CFE shall have entered into an interconnection contract to enable Buyer to receive and use at its applicable industrial facilities the Contract Capacity and the Contract Energy delivered hereunder.

-(f) Seller shall have entered into additional power sale agreements satisfactory to Seller for the sale of capacity and energy at the same delivery point as hereunder such that the aggregate MWs under contract under this Agreement and such additional power sales agreements equals or exceeds 250 MWs.

 The Conditions Precedent must be satisfied or waived in writing by Seller on or before the Scheduled Conditions Precedent Date, or either Seller or Buyer may cancel this Agreement without further liability by providing written notice of such cancellation to the other at any time prior to delivery by Seller of a written notice of the satisfaction or waiver of the Conditions Precedent.